dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 Answers may contain links to other Vue community pages, external articles and blog posts, or even links to specialized docs, where said feature is explained in detail.

 ::: warning
 This page is still in early development.
-If you feel you can contribute, please dont hesitate to open a PR.
+If you feel you can contribute, please don't hesitate to open a PR.
 :::

 ## General Vue related